impagina/knowledge-base/labels/labels.md

 - Create the Pdf.
 - You will probably not want to save the file with the duplicated items, only export it to Pdf, so save before duplicating!

+## Imposition

+Again, if all labels are the same, you can create the labels at their final size, produce a pdf with a single label, and use an imposition tool to create the final document.

+- `pdfmerge` and `pdfnup` from the `pdffjam` package.

 ## The Scribus Generator

 The [Scribus Generator](https://github.com/berteh/ScribusGenerator) is a Python script that lets you do mail merging with Scribus.

 More details will follow.